Do You Really Need UGC-NET for a Ph.D in 2025? Let’s Break It Down

 by Collegesathi - May 08, 2025

-Are you eager to pursue a PhD in India but unsure if you need to crack the UGC-NET exam in 2025?
-You're not the only one!
-With some recent news from the University Grants Commission (UGC), a lot of students are confused about whether the NET exam is the only way to pursue their doctoral degree.
-However, the UGC-NET has offered huge credibility for pursuits not only as a path for obtaining a PhD, but also as an Assistant Professor, or for obtaining a JRF (Junior Research Fellowship), which is good news!
-The rules have completely changed, and you can now take different paths to pursue your PhD journey without clearing the NET.
+Are you eager to pursue a Ph.D in India but unsure if you need to crack the UGC-NET exam in 2025?
+With the recent update from the University Grants Commission (UGC), a lot of students are confused about whether the NET exam is the only way to pursue their doctoral degree.
+However, the UGC-NET has offered huge credibility for pursuits for obtaining a Ph.D, as an Assistant Professor, or for obtaining a JRF (Junior Research Fellowship).
+You can now take different paths to pursue your Ph.D journey without clearing the NET.

-By now, perhaps you're already looking at applying through CUET-PG or through various university setups or entrance tests, or you're still aiming for NET.
+If you are already looking at applying through CUET-PG or through various university setups or entrance tests, or you are still aiming for NET.
 Regardless of your future plans to stay with NET or try a different approach, knowing what routes are available is a key consideration for your future study plans.

-In this blog, we will tell you whether UGC-NET is a must for a PhD in 2025, explain what the new regulations state, and clarify which pathway is the best route for you.
+In this blog, we will tell you whether UGC-NET for a Ph.D in 2025 is a must, explain what the new regulations state, and clarify which pathway is the best route for you.

 What is UGC-NET?

-UGC-NET is an acronym for the University Grants Commission - National Eligibility Test.
-It is a national-level exam, administered by the National Testing Agency (NTA), on behalf of the UGC, to determine eligibility for Assistant Professor and Junior Research Fellowship (JRF).
+The University Grants Commission - National Eligibility Test (UGC-NET) is a national-level exam, conducted by the National Testing Agency (NTA), on behalf of the UGC, to determine eligibility for Assistant Professor and Junior Research Fellowship (JRF).
+Whereas it used to be the main pathway to access Ph.D doctoral study, the UGC guidelines introduced other approaches, which will be considered in the following sections.

 The primary objectives of UGC-NET are to: